S3-working-group/s3-practical-guide/S3-practical-guide.md

 - make provisions for successfully getting started by defining onboarding procedures
 - have a probationary period — where all parties can try out the collaboration — and a clear protocol for how to end the contract in the probationary period
-- define and build into the contract, regular review meetings where signatories come together to share learning and decide how the contract might be amended to adapt to changing context
+- define and build into the contract regular review meetings where signatories come together to share learning and decide how the contract might be amended to adapt to changing context
 - include procedures for breach of contract
 - consider making available alternative means for dispute resolution, e.g. mediation, conciliation  or arbitration
 - consider limiting the contract to a fixed term after which the contract expires and can be renewed if required